 Prediction of extreme events to trigger early warning signals is very relevant issue for every field of studies like finance \cite{sornette2002predictability,johansen1999predicting}, climatology \cite{wehner2004predicted}, oceanography \cite{islas2005predicting} and so on.
-The devastating effect of extreme events can be avoided if a prediction can be done well in advance.
+The devastating effect of extreme events can be avoided if a prediction can be made well in advance.
 We discuss two different approaches for this purpose.
-One is the dynamical system approach using the instability regions \cite{farazmand2016dynamical,cousins2014quantification} and another is the machine learning approaches \cite{guth2019machine,blanchard2019learning,qi2020using,saha2020predicting,narhi2018machine}.
-In the dynamical system approach, people are interested to identify the instability region in the phase space.
-When the trajectory passes through this region, then a large excursion of trajectory occurs.
+One is the dynamical system approach using the instability regions \cite{farazmand2016dynamical,cousins2014quantification}, and another is the machine learning approach \cite{guth2019machine,blanchard2019learning,qi2020using,saha2020predicting,narhi2018machine, meiyazhagan2022prediction}.
+In the dynamical system approach, people are interested in identifying the instability region in the phase space.
+When the trajectory passes through this region, a large excursion of trajectory occurs.
 This instability region of phase space may appear as a form of channel-like structure \cite{zamora2013rogue}, or due to the presence of saddle point \cite{cavalcante2013predictability}, or the singularity \cite{kumarasamy2018extreme}.
 Such approaches have recently been investigated.
-Besides the dynamical system approach, recently, machine learning techniques \cite{jordan2015machine} have been used to predict the extreme events \cite{pyragas2020using,lellep2020using} in the dynamical system from the time-series.
+Besides the dynamical system approach, recently, machine learning techniques \cite{jordan2015machine} have been used to predict extreme events \cite{pyragas2020using,lellep2020using} in the dynamical system from the time series.
 In this context, reservoir computing framework \cite{jaeger2004harnessing,pathak2018model} or other neural network frameworks \cite{schmidhuber2015deep,lecun2015deep,goodfellow2016deep,hassoun1995fundamentals} are used for model-free forecasting of such disastrous events.